zikes/circle-menu/README.md

 ﻿Circle Menu
 ===========

-A jQuery plugin that emulates the menu in the [Path][] application.
+A highly customizable jQuery plugin that emulates the menu in the [Path][] application.
+Includes a selection animation and various animation options for opening and closing the menu.

 **[See it in action.][demo]**